Top 3 Security Tips for Storing Your Digital Content & Media Workloads on AWS

 CloudTrail shows you who made an API call, when the API call was made, what the API call was, and which resources were used to make the call.
 All helpful features for performing security analysis and detecting user behavior patterns during a security analysis of your cloud environment.
 If you want to take your security analysis to the next level, you can even implement a log analytics stack using CloudTrail, Amazon S3, and Elastisearch, AWS Lambda, Amazon Machine Learning (ML), and Amazon SNS to create a real-time security analysis.

-Is your organization using these security tips?
+Is your organization using these security best practices for AWS?
 Are there additional areas you recommend?
 Share your experience in the comments below!

 Always be in the Know, Subscribe to the Relus Cloud Blog!